Check this out:

-By December and January the fish have migrated up to Service Creek (RM 155) but cold water and ice limits their willingness to take lures, making bait a popular offering.
+By December and January the fish have migrated up to Service Creek (RM 155) but cold water slow their activity.
 Access is much more available along this stretch of river with numerous public land access points and boat launches from Bridge Creek at RM 135 to Service Creek at RM 185.

 |The John Day River